 The technical and functional requirements described in the QTF reflect many of the technologies and standards used for network-based health information exchange today.
-For example, organizations supporting health information exchange nationally (e.g., CommonWell Health Alliance, eHealth Exchange, Carequality) generally use Integrating the Healthcare Enterprise (IHE) profiles such as Cross-Community Patient Discovery (XCPD) and Cross-Community Access (XCA) to enable clinical document exchange between disparate communities.
-In addition, the QTF acknowledges that patient matching algorithms vary today; there will be work with QHINs to develop matching recommendations and/or requirements in the future.
-Additionally, the QTF includes requirements for Participants and Subparticipants to engage in Health Level 7 (HL7®) Fast Healthcare Interoperability Resources (FHIR®) API-based exchange.
+For example, organizations supporting health information exchange nationally (e.g., Carequality) generally use Integrating the Healthcare Enterprise (IHE) profiles such as Cross-Community Patient Discovery (XCPD)2 and Cross-Community Access (XCA)3 to enable clinical document exchange between disparate communities.
+Additionally, the QTF includes requirements for Participants and Subparticipants to engage in exchange using emerging standards, such as FHIR API-based exchange.
+The QTF acknowledges that patient matching algorithms vary today; there will be work with QHINs to develop matching recommendations and/or requirements in the future.

 The scope of data for TEFCA exchange is TEFCA Information as defined by the Common Agreement and maintained by QHINs, Participants, or Subparticipants.
-The United States Core Data for Interoperability (USCDI) is a named data standard in the QTF, but it is neither a "floor" nor a "ceiling" for data exchange.
+The United States Core Data for Interoperability (USCDI)4 is a named data standard in the QTF, but it is neither a "floor" nor a "ceiling" for data exchange.
 TEFCA Information maintained by QHINs, Participants, and Subparticipants could be more or less than the data in the version of USCDI specified in the QTF.
-There is no minimum requirement for QHINs, Participants, or Subparticipants to maintain all the data elements in the version of USCDI specified in the QTF.
 However, the USCDI provides conformance requirements when exchanged in TEFCA.
 When TEFCA Exchange occurs for the data in the USCDI version specified in the QTF, then the data needs to conform to the requirements specified in the USCDI.
-This could be done by the Participants, or Subparticipants, or by the Responding QHIN depending on the internal configuration and policies of each QHIN.
+This could be done by a Participant, Subparticipant, or by the Responding QHIN depending on the internal configuration and policies of each QHIN.